By Mike Retzlaff

 Hops also contain beta acids.
 Beta acids are not bitter and are generally ignored by brewers.
 Their significance comes into play when analyzing the characteristics of different hop varieties.
 They aid in determining how much the hops have degraded over a period of time.
 Beta acids are not soluble nor do they isomerize.
 Some of their components, if oxidized, can add harshness to a finished beer.

 In addition to alpha and beta acids, hops also contain essential oils.
 These hop oils are responsible for the hop aroma and flavor in finished beer.
 These oils are extremely volatile and evaporate very quickly at elevated temperatures.
 Most of these hop oils are lost within minutes when added to the boil.
 The heat of the boil changes the character of these oils as well.
 These oils can influence mouthfeel (body) perception.
 The major hop oil constituents of significance are myrcene, humulene, and caryophyllene.
-The aroma from the volatile oils is best preserved by either late hopping, whirlpooling, in a hop-back, or dry hopping so these components aren’t driven off by heat.
+The aroma from the volatile oils is best preserved by either late hopping, whirlpooling, in a hop-back, or dry hopping so these components aren’t driven off by excessive or sustained heat.

 There are a number of hops which are “traditional” for certain beer styles.
 Their aroma and flavor have become part of that style.
 Modern hop breeding offers us many alternatives to these traditional varieties.
 When choosing hops for a particular beer, there are some general guidelines which can be found in many places.